 A few hours later I picked up my phone and perused through a couple of the comments, but I put it back down because I didn't want to merely respond in anger.
 While some might think that's what my original post was, I can tell you that was not the intent of my heart.
 That came from a place of righteous indignation and I still stand by every word I wrote.
 At some point we must stand up and condemn that which is actively destroying lives and pushing people away.
 Trying to get most of these AHA members to understand the concept of restraint is pretty futile though, so eventually I just turned my phone off.
 They can take my "silence" as whatever they like.

 They went on to post screen shots of my Facebook, first on T. Russell Hunter's page, then on the official AHA Facebook.
 Funny thing is, even while being called a "baby killer" and "Pharisee" by complete strangers, I appreciated them spreading the word that I 100% disagree with them.
 I want that shouted from the rooftops!

-So please, fellow activist and culture warriors, I beg you not to get sucked into AHA's trap, whether by dabbling in their crazy or engaging them online.
+So please, fellow activist, I beg you not to get sucked into AHA's trap, whether by dabbling in their crazy or engaging them online.
 They won't be happy until they've swallowed us whole.
 They are relentless, and every minute we spend arguing with one of them, is a minute we don't spend nurturing the relationships that actually matter… the ones that might truly save lives one day.